roguelogan10/Computational-Physics-/physics/ComputitionalPhysicsLearning_Fortran.md

 ```bin/RungeKutta/rk.exe
 /home/george/bin/RungeKutta/rk.exe
 ```
 These two files refers to the same file.
 The first one is the *relative path* and the sescond is the *absolute path*.
-Absolute paths start by a backslash "\" character.
+Absolute paths start by a slash / character.

 ```/home/john/bin/RungeKutta/rk.exe
 /home/george/CompPhys/bin/RungeKutta/rk.exe